Tail docking in dogs: is it legal? Which breeds can be docked?

-Tail docking and the law in England and Wales
+Tail docking and the law in England and Wales (more on Scotland below)

-- In England puppies can only have tails docked if they are one of the following listed breeds: HPR breed of any type or combination; spaniel of any type or combination of type; terriers of any type or combination of type.
+- In England puppies can have tails docked if they are one of the following listed breeds: HPR breed of any type or combination; spaniel of any type or combination of type; terriers of any type or combination of type.

 - In Wales cross breeds cannot be docked, only individual pure breeds.

 - A vet has to confirm the breed and see the mother of the litter before the dog is docked.

 - Legally only a registered vet can carry out tail docking.

 - Puppies will be issued with a signed certificate by the vet who carried out the procedure.

 - Puppies must be docked before they are five days old.
 This is because bones are still soft and the nervous system is not yet fully developed.

 - Leave plenty of time to organise docking with your vet, before the whelping date.

 - The vet will ask you to sign a statement confirming that the dog whose tail is to be docked will be used for one of the following: a) law enforcement; b) activities of HM Armed Forces; c) emergency rescue; d) lawful pest control; e) the lawful shooting of animals.